NDS for Azure - Installation & Management

 2. Update Deployment

-When a new version of UaaS/NDS is available, use the NDS Setup script to update your existing deployment while preserving your configuration.
-Release notes can be found using the following link: UniFS™ as a Service (UaaS) Release Notes
+When a new version of UaaS/NDS becomes available, use the NDS Setup script to update your existing deployment, preserving your configuration.
+Release notes can be found using the following link: UniFS™ as a Service (UaaS) Release Notes.

 To check the version of your deployment, run the command in 6.
 Check Versions.